Last updated on March 2nd, 2023

 Another important thing to understand with this online insurance is that you still have to leave the deposit.
 And if there is any damage to the car, the car supplier will charge you the same as if you only had the collision damage waiver.
 What your insurance package does, in this case, reimburses you everything and it is a relatively easy process.
 Still, you would have to deal with this on your own.

 Another option is to get full insurance directly from a car supplier at the counter desk.
 In this case, you can really have a worry-free experience and do with a car whatever you want (literally).
 But this is where the car hire company really makes money.
 The insurance costs can easily go up to €25 euros per day.

 When You Can Rent a Car in Spain Without Any Insurance

 I am going to speak for North Americans here.
 This might be obvious to many people, but it wasn’t for me.

-Sometimes your rental car insurance comes free with your credit card, like Bank of America Travel Rewards card or Chase Sapphire, for example.
+Sometimes your rental car insurance comes free with your credit card, like a Bank of America Travel Rewards card or Chase Sapphire, for example.
 This insurance is indeed free and normally covers your rental for up to 30 days in almost any country in the world (except Ireland).

 If you are not aware of this, call your bank and ask them for details.
 I am sure the same is applicable to many banks in Europe as well.
-Banks in England, Germany, France, Norway should definitely have the same offer.
+Banks in England, Germany, France, and Norway should definitely have the same offer.

 What to Know When Using Your Bank’s Insurance